inmeso/mplb/Manual.md

     SetTimeStep(meshSize / SoundSpeed());
     ```
     Here the tricky part is the dimension system.
 By using the pre-defined lattice, the code is working on a non-dimensional system that was discussed in [Meng, Zhang and Hadjiconstantinou et al, Journal of Fluid Mechanics, 2013.](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/lattice-ellipsoidal-statistical-bgk-model-for-thermal-nonequilibrium-flows/55E5853AD92469389AF5EC4A78E271D7) and  [Hu, Meng and Zhang et al, Computer & Fluids, 2017](https://store.enthought.com/downloads/).
 However, it can also support physical unit or and other non-dimensional system if the user can provide their corresponding lattice and the corresponding sound speed.

-10. Define the scheme to be used.

-    ```C++
-    typedef enum {
-        stE1st2nd = 1,
-        stI1st2nd = -1,
-        stStreamCollision = 10, //Stream-collision
-    } SchemeType;
-    ```

-    We provide support for both the stream-collision scheme and the so-called finite-difference lattice Boltzmann method, see e.g., the `KerCutCellCVTUpwind2nd` kernel function in the scheme_kernel.h which implements the second-order upwind scheme for the convection term of the lattice Boltzmann equation.
-For the cavity case, we use the standard stream-collision scheme, which is the major scheme supported at this moment.

-    ```c++
-    SchemeType scheme{stStreamCollision};
-    ```

 11. Specify the convergence criteria for this steady case.
 Also specify the interval after which results have to be stored for the post-processing purpose.
 For this purpose, we can call a wrapper routine `Iterate` which is responsible for calling all sub functions for running the simulation.